networknt/light-4j/docs/content/middleware/swagger-security.md

 title: Swagger Security
 ---

-This handler is part of the [light-java-rest](https://github.com/networknt/light-java-rest) which is built on top of light-java but focused on RESTful API only.
+This handler is part of the [light-rest-4j](https://github.com/networknt/light-rest-4j) which is built on top of light-4j but focused on RESTful API only.

 It supports OAuth2 with JWT token distributed verification and can be extended to other authentication and authorization approaches.